 Texas PTs and PTAs are legally required to complete continuing competence (CC) activities to maintain professional licensure - for PTs, 30 units (CCUs) during each two-year renewal cycle, for PTAs, 20 units (CCUs).
-All licensees must complete a minimum of two (2) CCUs of board-approved programs in ethics and professional responsibility as part of their total continuing competence requirements.
+All licensees must complete the Jurisprudence Assessment Module (TX JAM) and an HHS-approved Human Trafficking Prevention Training course as part of their total continuing competence requirements.

 The Board performs a quarterly CC audit of licenses renewed in the last quarter.
 This audit requires randomly selected licensees to send in copies of documentation showing completion of continuing competency activities used to meet license renewal requirements.
 If a license is renewed without the required CCUs, the licensee is subject to disciplinary action, up to and including license suspension or revocation.
 For more information about the the audit, click on the Audit Reminders tab above.